Consumer Proposal Eligibility: Do You Qualify?

 rebuild your worth, book a free consultation todayBook Now

-First of all, what is a consumer proposal?
+You may have be aware of what a bankruptcy is, but more commonly heard these days is a Consumer Proposal.
+So what is a consumer proposal?
 A consumer proposal is a legally binding agreement between you and your creditors to pay a reduced amount of the debts you owe within five years.
+Is is designated to provide you with debt relief.
 Creditors will often agree to these arrangements to ensure they receive payments with a regular schedule rather than waiting for a full payment that may not come.
 To that point, your monthly payments could turn out to be lower than what you may pay otherwise, plus they won’t increase even if your income rises.

 Due to its legally binding nature, a consumer proposal must be administered by a Licensed Insolvency Trustee, according to the rules governed by the Bankruptcy and Insolvency Act of Canada.

 While fees vary, your overall fees are part of your monthly payment and there will be no upfront costs.
 Your Licensed Insolvency Trustee will be sure to clearly outline this for you.